BeginWallet/begin-website/src/_posts/best-cardano-dapps-2025.md

 ### 1. **Minswap – Community-Driven Multi-Pool DEX**
 Minswap is a leading decentralized exchange (DEX) on the Cardano blockchain, known for its community-first approach and innovative features.
 It allows users to trade tokens with minimal fees and swift transaction times.
 Minswap's unique multi-pool design integrates various asset pool models, including stable pools and concentrated liquidity, providing efficient trading and deep liquidity.
 The platform's governance is community-centric, with MIN tokens fairly distributed to protocol participants and liquidity providers, who can vote on protocol changes and earn rewards.
 Minswap also offers features like yield farming, staking, and a Launch Bowl for new projects to bootstrap liquidity.
 With its recent V2 upgrade, Minswap has enhanced its performance, offering faster transactions and a more user-friendly interface.

-### 2. **SundaeSwap – Decentralized Exchange (DEX)**
+### 2. **TapTools – Cardano Token Analytics Platform**
-SundaeSwap is one of the most popular decentralized exchanges (DEX) on the Cardano blockchain.
-It allows users to trade Cardano-based tokens in a secure and decentralized manner.
-With its user-friendly interface and growing liquidity, SundaeSwap is quickly becoming a go-to platform for swapping tokens on Cardano.
+TapTools is the leading analytics platform for tracking Cardano-native tokens and monitoring market trends.
+It offers real-time price data, historical charts, whale wallet tracking, and portfolio insights—all tailored to the Cardano ecosystem.
+With its clean interface and powerful tools, TapTools is a must-use resource for anyone managing or researching tokens on Cardano.

 ### 3. **Liqwid – DeFi Protocol for Lending and Borrowing**
 Liqwid is a decentralized finance (DeFi) protocol that enables Cardano users to lend and borrow assets.
 With high-yield earning opportunities, Liqwid is an excellent way for ADA holders to generate passive income.
 If you’re looking to lend your ADA and earn interest, Liqwid is a must-try.